mother-of-all-self-hosting/ansible-role-backup_borg/README.md

 ## Usage

-💡 See the [document](docs/configure-backup-borg.md) for details about setting up BorgBackup.
+💡 See the [document](docs/configuring-backup-borg.md) for details about setting up the playbook.

 Example playbook: